4d/docs/docs/commands-legacy/set-automatic-relations.md

 **Notes:**

 * When you pass [True](true.md "True") to the **SET AUTOMATIC RELATIONS** command, the automatic mode is "locked" for all the manual relations during the session.
 In this case, any calls to the [SET FIELD RELATION](set-field-relation.md) command during the same session are ignored, regardless of whether they are placed before or after **SET AUTOMATIC RELATIONS**.
 To "unlock" the automatic mode and take the calls to [SET FIELD RELATION](set-field-relation.md) into account, pass [False](false.md "False") to **SET AUTOMATIC RELATIONS**.
 * Automatic features are disabled when related tables are being viewed in a list form displayed using [DISPLAY SELECTION](display-selection.md), [MODIFY SELECTION](modify-selection.md), or a subform.
-See [Automatic and manual relations](/4Dv20R6/4D/20-R6/Types-of-relations.300-7003393.en.html#107510).
+See *Automatic and manual relations*.

 #### Example